Head Men’s Basketball Coach

 Keenan McMiller has been named the head men’s basketball coach at Merritt College after the retirement of legendary coach Maurice Compton. “ I feel honored to have been mentored by and to have worked under coach Maurice Compton.
 Coach Compton has done a tremendous amount for me as young professional and I am grateful for all that I have learned from him.
 I am excited to get to work and continue the success of the Merritt College Thunderbird program.
 I also want to thank Merritt College President Dr. Norma Ambriz- Galaviz, Vice President of Student Services, Dr. Arnulfo Cedillo, Athletic Directors Inga Marciulionis and Fred Brown for this opportunity.”
 Coach McMiller has had winning seasons at all levels and most recently with the Thunderbirds participating in the State Final Four and State Playoffs the last two seasons.

+Last year the 2014-2015 season and his first as head coach, Coach McMiller helped lead the Thunderbirds to a overall record of (25-7) and their second state final four championship appearance in the last 3 years.
 In six years as the associate head coach at Merritt College McMiller has helped move on 27 student-athletes to scholarships at the four-year level, five winning seasons, three state playoff births and one state final four championship.
 McMiller has a career winning record of 100-76 as the associate head coach at Merritt College.

 Born and raised in Oakland, California, McMiller attended Merritt College in 2000-2002 where he played on the Thunderbird Men’s Basketball Team that reached the California State Elite 8 playoffs.
 McMiller then transferred in 2002 and played at San Francisco State University.
 In 2003, McMiller graduated from San Francisco State with a Bachelors Degree in Psychology with an emphasis in Sport Psychology.
 In addition to coaching, McMiller has been an educator in the Alameda and Oakland Unified School districts for the past twelve years.
 McMiller completed his Masters of Arts in Kinesiology with an emphasis in Coaching from Southern Arkansas University in 2014.